Want to report graffiti on public (city-owned) property?

 - STAY SMART!
 If the stubborn tag still won’t go away and you decide to up the ante by using a cleaning agent, it’s important that you choose the right product and use it properly.
 Many people opt for citrus-based cleaners because they are less harmful to humans, pets and the environment, but you should always continue to exercise caution; these products can still be dangerous if ingested or introduced to the eyes.
 This warning goes double if you decide to use a chemical solvent.
 Make sure you wear protective clothing (i.e. gloves, safety glasses, appropriate clothing) and, as with all chemical products, READ AND FOLLOW THE LABEL!
 And finally, make sure you test all cleaning products in an inconspicuous place to be sure it won’t damage the underlying surface.

 - ASK QUESTIONS!
 OK, you’ve tried and tried, but that nasty graffiti just won’t go… don’t fret!
-You can always contact the City to get some new ideas.
-Call Zander Doby @ 503-350-4090, or send an email to email@example.com and he can help you find the right solution to your graffiti problem.
+You can always contact the city to get some new ideas.
+Call Zander Doby at 503-350-4090, or send an email to firstname.lastname@example.org and he can help you find the right solution to your graffiti problem.

 Other Removal Resources